 He digs the sand using his shovel, put the same in his bucket.
 He then mixes it with water.
 And then using his molds he tries and build a structure from the same.
 He then leaves the same to dry under the sun.
 So that once it is complete, he can peacefully go back home.

 Around two miles away from where he is, his father (my cousin), busy in his fancy office in a multi-storied building located in a posh commercial complex in the city.
 He has his eyes glued on a 21 inches computer screen, taking, and sending quotes, trying not to miss a single piece of information available.

 One thing is common between both father and son.
 They are both trying to build their own castles.
-The little man is building a castle which holds its own grandeur.
-Something no other person he knows, has built.
+The little man is building a castle that holds its own grandeur.
+Something no other person he knows has built.
 His father, on the other hand, is working extremely hard to build his own fortune and that for his family.

-Also, they both gets dusted in the process.
-My nephew soils all his clothes, becomes all dirty, but that is okay.
-Its all worth it.
-His father, on the other hand, faces question of ethical correctness.
+Also, they both get dusted in the process.
+My nephew soils all his clothes become all dirty, but that is okay.
+It’s all worth it.
+His father, on the other hand, faces the question of ethical correctness.
 Sometimes he must go beyond his ethics, gets dirty.
 But that is okay.
-At the end, it is all worthy.
+In the end, it is all worthy.

 So, the moral of the story is simple.
 It is always good to build a castle.
-Put all your efforts in doing the same.
+Put all your efforts into doing the same.
 In the process, “dust, if you must”.
 But remember to do it with a child’s heart.
-That way, the life would be much simple and easy.
+That way, life would be much simple and easy.

 Though, this poem (Dust if You Must) by Rose Milligan is quite famous.
 Not much information about her bio is available online.

 However, one thing, it seems like she herself was quite engrossed in housework, during her lifetime.
 That she decided to give this beautiful message to the world, about the wisdom of life.
 And she made this beautiful poem.

 If you find some text about the poet, please share the same with us.
 Comment below or contact us.